john-dobbs/john-dobbs.github.io/essays/javascript-var-vs-let.md

 }
 myFunction();
 ```
-Again, an edge case, if I were to use the variable i again, chances are it would be in another loop with initial values set accordingly.
+Again, an edge case, does it really matter if the variable <i>i</i> is still defined after the loop?

 ## Reduce Memory Usage
 The use of block level variables could reduce memory usage, I like the sound of that, but let’s look at a possible application of this: